SvenWesterbeek/DeHNSSo/README.md

 ## Installation

-To start using DeHNSSo, please download the files from \*link\*.
+To start using DeHNSSo, please download the files from this GitHub [Repository](https://PLACEHOLDER).
 The current version of DeHNSSo was made using MATLAB R2022b.
 Support for earlier versions is not guaranteed.
 This file contains several folders, namely: Callers, Tools, Data Files, and Documentation.
 It is important that all folders remain together in a directory of your choosing.

-The base flow data for the fourth example case "CFI over a step in a swept-wing BL" is too large for this repository and can be found in the data repository of J. Casacuberta instead.
+The base flow data for the fourth example case "CFI over a step in a swept-wing BL" is too large for this repository and can be found in the data [Repository](https://PLACEHOLDER) repository of J. Casacuberta instead.

 ## Input files